simasR/salesforce-gha/guides/Salesforce-gha-IntelliJ.md

 <details><summary>Click this if you get this error: <b>Failed to create the Salesforce DX project: A name parameter is required to create a storage</b></summary>
 <p>

-- Create a package.json file with the content as below
+- Create a package.json file in your project folder with the content as below.
 ```
 {
 "name" : "GetRidOfNameParameterRequiredError"